top of page

 1. Adjust your withholding with W-4.
 Depending on changes to your family situation, income-level, mortgage and other changes, please make sure that the tax withholding is in line with the estimated taxes for the year.
 Typically, change of job or having multiple sources of income, stock compensation such as RSUs will require you to update the IRS Form W-4 in the employer's payroll site.

 2. Do Backdoor Roth IRA Conversion.
-If you/your spouse do not have Traditional IRA accounts, you and your spouse each can contribute a non-deductible $6,000 ($7,000 if you are age 50 or over) for the year 2022 and immediately convert to a Roth IRA, also called backdoor IRA conversion.
-IRA contribution limits have not changed for 2022.
-Perform this task now, instead of waiting any longer, because the "Build Back Better Act" could stop backdoor Roth conversion as well.
-If your projected income (MAGI) for 2022 is less than $214,000 for joint filing ($129,000 for single), you and your spouse can contribute to Roth IRA directly even if you/your spouse have an employer-sponsored plan.
+If you/your spouse do not have Traditional IRA accounts, you and your spouse each can contribute a non-deductible $6,500 ($7,500 if you are age 50 or over) for the year 2023 before the tax deadline and convert to a Roth IRA.
+This process is also called backdoor IRA conversion.
+You must file IRS form 8606 for any non-deductible contribution in your 2023 taxes.
+However, if your projected income (MAGI) for 2023 is less than $218,000 for joint filing ($138,000 for single), you and your spouse can contribute to Roth IRA directly even if you/your spouse have an employer-sponsored such as 401(k) or 403(b) plans.
 There are two caveats to backdoor Roth: 1) you/your spouse must have earned income to the extent of the contributions and 2) each one performing the Backdoor Roth conversion should not have any IRA accounts in order to avoid triggering "pro rata rule" resulting in additional taxes.

-3. Adjust Retirement Contributions.
-The limit for employer-based retirement accounts such as 401(k), 403(b), 457 plans have been increased to $20,500 for 2022.
-The catch-up amount for age 50+ remains $6,500 with a maximum contribution limit of $27,000.
+3. Adjust Retirement Contributions for 2024.
+The limit for employer-based retirement accounts such as 401(k), 403(b), 457 plans have been increased to $23,000 for 2024.
+The catch-up amount for age 50+ remains $7,500 with a maximum contribution limit of $30,500 for 2024.
 If you need to make adjustments to maximize your contributions or increase the contributions, this may be a good time.
-Some of you may have increased the contribution towards the end of the year to maximize 2021 contributions and may need a change to make the equalize deductions over the year.
-Also, this is a good time to decide your ratio of Pre-Tax vs. Roth contributions depending on your tax situation now and in the future.
+If you had increased the contribution towards the end of the year to maximize 2023 contributions, you may need a change it back so that your contributions are maximized by the end of the year.
+Also, this may be a good time to decide your ratio of Pre-Tax 401(k) vs. Roth 401(k) contributions depending on your marginal tax bracket now vs. projected tax bracket in the future.

 Having completed the above tasks, you may want to review your contributions to College Planning (529-Plan), personal savings and other goals.
-If your New Year Resolution is to get your finances organized and build a secure financial future, please schedule a no-obligation, free initial consultation.
+If your goal is to get your finances organized and build a secure financial future, please schedule a no-obligation, free initial consultation.

 bottom of page